-- Lancashire has one of the best performance versus peers with low volatility - Evidence of adherence to business plan and strong risk management

-(1) Standard deviation is a measure of variability around the mean

-(2) Compound annual returns for Lancashire and peers are from 1 January 2008 through 31 December 2017.
+- Lancashire has one of the best performances versus peers with lower volatility - Evidence of adherence to business plan and strong risk management - (1) Standard deviation is a measure of variability around the mean - (2) Compound annual returns for Lancashire and peers are from 1 January 2008 through 31 December 2017.
 RoE calculated as the internal rate of return of the change in FCBVS in the period plus dividends accrued.
 Lancashire RoE calculation excludes the impact of warrant exercises.
 For Arch, Argo, Beazley, Everest, Hanover, Hiscox and Ren Re, basic book value per share is used as FCBVS is not reported by these companies.
+Third Point Re commenced underwriting operations in 2012.
 Source: Company reports